gwstaten/wordl/README.md

 ### Q2: The code exited when I entered `Number of parallel words`

-A2: Insure you have not inputted anything other than numbers.
+A2: Ensure you have not inputted anything other than numbers.

-### Q3: I recieved `libc++abi: terminating with uncaught exception of type std::out_of_range: basic_string` when I inputted my guess
+### Q3: I received `libc++abi: terminating with uncaught exception of type std::out_of_range: basic_string` when I inputted my guess

 A3: When entering your guess, make sure the guess is the correct word length.
-Also insure that the result you inputted is also the correct length (it should be the same as the word).
+Also ensure that the result you inputted is also the correct length (it should be the same as the word).

 ## Example Output